-89. Further, I find that the vessels MT FMT Gumuldur (non-seized- cleared in past), and MT Hong Hai6 (non-seized- cleared in past), were used for transporting the said goods have been proposed liable for confiscation under Section 115 of the Customs Act, 1962 in the instant Show Cause Notice.
+89. Further, I find that the vessels MT FMT Gumuldur (non-seized- cleared in past), was used for transporting the said goods have been proposed liable for confiscation under Section 115 of the Customs Act, 1962 in the instant Show Cause Notice.

 89.1.
-In this regard, it is observed that both the vessels have been held liable for confiscation for the past imports in the case of SCN issued to M/s.
-G-One Agro Products Ltd. which has been adjudicated vide OIO No. KND-

-CUSTM-000-COMM-06-2025-26 dated 30.06.2025 and since the vessels were not available for confiscation, redemption fines of Rupees One Crore each were imposed.
+In this regard, it is observed that the vessel has been held liable for confiscation for the past imports in the case of SCN issued to M/s.
+G-One Agro Products Ltd. which has been adjudicated vide OIO No. KND-CUSTM-000-COMM-06-2025-26 dated 30.06.2025 and since the vessels were not available for confiscation, redemption fines of Rupees One Crore each were imposed.

 89.2.
-Since the vessels have been used for transporting the subject goods, therefore, the said vessels are liable for confiscation and as the vessels have been allowed to be redeemed on payment of Rs.
-One crore each as mentioned above, in the instant case, a lenient view is taken while imposing the redemption fine.
+Since the vessel has been used for transporting the subject goods, therefore, the said vessel is liable for confiscation and as the vessel has been allowed to be redeemed on payment of Rs.
+One crore as mentioned above, in the instant case, a lenient view is taken while imposing the redemption fine.